-3. Tailored Support for Priority Schools/Colleges

-Priority schools and colleges are stipulated in the contract between the DfE and the AMSP.
-In addition to providing support services for all state-funded schools/colleges in their area the Area Coordinator will:

-- agree with the AMSP Regional Lead a plan for supporting priority area schools/colleges in their area or support colleagues doing so in the region; - establish contact and develop a working relationship with priority area schools/colleges; - work with the AMSP Regional Lead to engage with senior leaders and mathematics departments in order to develop tailored support plans to improve provision and participation in level 3 mathematics; - monitor and review progress with support plans and provide an annual report evaluating the impact of support provided.

-4. Tuition and Enrichment for Pupils

-- support the delivery of level 3 mathematics in schools and colleges through the promotion of AMSP and other relevant resources; - manage and coordinate the promotion of level 3 mathematics uptake through enrichment activities for 11-16 students, including organising events and competitions; - coordinate support for developing higher level problem-solving skills and support for students preparing for university mathematics entrance tests and those wanting to follow a STEM related degree, including organising enrichment events and regular support classes; - coordinate the work of local AMSP Associates, present at local events, collect feedback and report on the events; - report on the number of students, teachers and schools participating in AMSP student support activities. - promote and organise Further Mathematics and Core Maths tuition for students in schools and colleges that are unable to provide tuition directly themselves, including, as appropriate: - o setting up and/or working with local consortia or centre-based tuition arrangements; - o recruiting, training and managing associates to provide face-to-face tuition; - o helping schools/colleges to enrol students on online tuition courses; - o highlighting resources available to support tuition in schools and colleges. - maintain records of tuition arrangements and consortia in their area;
+3. 5.
+Tailored Support for Priority Schools/Colleges Priority schools and colleges are stipulated in the contract between the DfE and the AMSP.
+In addition to providing support services for all state-funded schools/colleges in their area the Area Coordinator will: agree with the AMSP Regional Lead a plan for supporting priority area schools/colleges in their area or support colleagues doing so in the region; establish contact and develop a working relationship with priority area schools/college work with the AMSP Regional Lead to engage with senior leaders and mathem departments in order to develop tailored support plans to improve provision participation in level 3 mathematics; monitor and review progress with support plans and provide an annual report evaluating the impact of support provided.
+4. Tuition and Enrichment for Pupils The Area Coordinator will: support the delivery of level 3 mathematics in schools and colleges through the promoto of AMSP and other relevant resources; manage and coordinate the promotion of level 3 mathematics uptake through enrichmativities for 11-16 students, including organising events and competitions; coordinate support for developing higher level problem-solving skills and support students preparing for university mathematics entrance tests and those wanting to follo STEM related degree, including organising enrichment events and regular support classe coordinate the work of local AMSP Associates, present at local events, collect feedback report on the events; report on the number of students, teachers and schools participating in AMSP stude support activities. promote and organise Further Mathematics and Core Maths tuition for students in school and colleges that are unable to provide tuition directly themselves, including, appropriate:

-5. Professional Development for Teachers

-- manage and coordinate a programme of professional development for teachers of mathematics in their area, covering AS/A level Maths and Further Maths, Core Maths, GCSE Maths, higher level problem-solving and preparation for university entrance tests; - organise venues and run events for local, regional and national professional development courses/programmes; - coordinate local networks for teachers, organise meetings, manage the use of local associates to lead network meetings, collect feedback and reporting on network activity; - promote the AMSP national professional development programmes and resources to schools and colleges in their area; - respond to queries and requests for advice about level 3 mathematics from teachers in their area, and arrange visits to local schools/colleges to support mathematics teachers, as appropriate; - report on the number of teachers and state-funded schools/colleges participating in AMSP teacher support activities.
+5. Professional Development for Teachers The Area Coordinator will: manage and coordinate a programme of professional development for teachers of mathematics in their area, covering AS/A level Maths and Further Maths, Core Maths, GCSE Maths, higher level problem-solving and preparation for university entrance tests; organise venues and run events for local, regional and national professional development courses/programmes; coordinate local networks for teachers, organise meetings, manage the use of local associates to lead network meetings, collect feedback and reporting on network activity; promote the AMSP national professional development programmes and resources to schools and colleges in their area; respond to queries and requests for advice about level 3 mathematics from teachers in their area, and arrange visits to local schools/colleges to support mathematics teachers, as appropriate; report on the number of teachers and state-funded schools/colleges participating in AMSP teacher support activities.